AkshathTaduri/AkshathTaduri/README.md

 # I am currently 📕:

-- studying Computer Science and Mathematics at the University of Texas at Austin. 🤘
+- studying Computer Science and Mathematics at the University of Texas at Austin 🤘
 - developing full-stack applications to learn new frameworks 👨‍💻
 - self-teaching AI/ML 🤖